ghoneycutt/puppet-module-ssh/README.md

 HashKnownHosts in ssh_config.
 Indicates that ssh should hash host names and addresses when they are added to ~/.ssh/known_hosts.
 These hashed names may be used normally by ssh and sshd, but they do not reveal identifying information should the file's contents be disclosed.
-The default is 'no'.
+The default is 'no' on Linux OS.

 Note that existing names and addresses in known hosts files will not be converted automatically, but may be manually hashed using ssh-keygen.
 Use of this option may break facilities such as tab-completion that rely on being able to read unhashed host names from ~/.ssh/known_hosts.

-- *Default*: 'no'
+- *Default*: based on OS platform.

 ssh_config_path
 ---------------